SharveshRamchandani/guidewiredevhackathon/README.md

 7. inspect dashboard, claims queue, and notifications
 8. hit ML docs and backend health endpoints

+## Market Crash Scenario Solution:
+## Adversarial Defense & Anti-Spoofing Strategy

+GigShield’s anti-spoofing approach is based on one core principle: a payout-triggering event should never rely on raw GPS alone.
+Instead, the platform treats a claim as valid only when location, behavioral, environmental, and device-level signals form a consistent real-world story.
+The system is designed to distinguish a genuinely stranded delivery partner from a coordinated fraud ring by scoring "context integrity" rather than just "presence in a risk zone."

+### 1. The Differentiation

+To separate a real stranded worker from a GPS-spoofing attacker, the AI/ML layer evaluates whether the worker’s activity pattern matches how a delivery partner would actually behave during a disruption.

+A genuine stranded worker typically shows:
+- Normal pre-event work behavior before the disruption, such as active sessions, recent trip movement, and expected zone transitions
+- A realistic mobility slowdown or stop pattern consistent with severe weather, heat, flooding, or unsafe AQI conditions
+- Correlation between claimed disruption time and verified zone-level external alerts
+- Device and session continuity, meaning the same device, same account, same route pattern, and no abrupt environment change
+- Individual claim timing that aligns with the worker’s historical operating geography and usual working hours

+A spoofing actor typically shows:
+- Sudden impossible relocation into a red-alert zone without natural travel history leading into that area
+- Stationary or inconsistent telemetry that looks like "device at home, GPS in danger zone"
+- Repeated high-risk claim timing clustered across many accounts in the same area within a short time window
+- Shared behavioral fingerprints across multiple accounts, suggesting coordinated fraud
+- Device, network, or account anomalies that break the worker’s normal operating pattern

+The fraud model should therefore use a multi-signal risk score combining:
+- location consistency
+- movement plausibility
+- device trust
+- network integrity
+- historical worker behavior
+- ring/cohort anomaly detection
+- event-to-claim timing consistency

+Claims are auto-approved only when disruption eligibility and anti-spoof confidence are both strong.
+If the event is valid but spoof-risk is high, the claim is routed to review instead of immediate payout.

+### 2. The Data

+Beyond basic GPS coordinates, the platform should analyze the following data points:

+#### Mobility and route plausibility
+- Speed, acceleration, and stop/start patterns
+- Path continuity over time, not just final coordinates
+- Entry history into the affected zone
+- Distance jump anomalies, such as impossible teleportation between locations
+- Historical operating zones and common delivery corridors for that worker

+#### Device integrity signals
+- Device ID consistency across sessions
+- App version, OS version, and device fingerprint stability
+- Detection of mock location settings or developer-mode risk flags where available
+- Sensor consistency checks between GPS, network location, and device motion patterns
+- Frequency of SIM/device/account changes

+#### Network and session intelligence
+- IP geolocation versus claimed GPS zone
+- Rapid IP switching or suspicious proxy/VPN patterns
+- Session continuity before, during, and after the event
+- Login/logout bursts across multiple suspicious accounts
+- Shared network fingerprints across clusters of accounts

+#### Work-pattern and account behavior
+- Recent order activity or work session presence before disruption
+- Historical working hours and city/zone patterns
+- Claim frequency, approval history, and prior fraud flags
+- Whether the worker typically operates in the claimed zone or has suddenly appeared there only during payout-triggering events
+- Time gap between event onset and user/app behavior

+#### Environmental and event corroboration
+- Hyperlocal weather severity confirmation
+- AQI/heat alerts by zone and timestamp
+- Platform outage or service disruption feeds
+- Density of affected legitimate workers in the same geography
+- Whether claim timing aligns with a real trigger window or appears artificially synchronized

+#### Coordinated fraud ring indicators
+- Multiple accounts claiming from the same suspicious device/network cluster
+- Synchronized claim submissions within narrow time bands
+- Similar route anomalies across many workers
+- Shared payout endpoints, device reuse, or repeated beneficiary patterns
+- Community-level anomaly spikes in one zone that exceed expected worker density and disruption impact

+This allows the system to move from simple fraud scoring to coordinated adversarial detection.
+In practice, the architecture should support both:
+- per-claim fraud scoring
+- graph-based ring detection across accounts, devices, IPs, payout handles, and timing patterns

+### 3. The UX Balance

+The workflow should not punish honest gig workers simply because weather conditions cause weak connectivity, delayed telemetry, or incomplete app signals.
+The design principle is "friction only when risk is high, and even then, explainable friction."

+#### Proposed claim handling workflow
+- Low spoof-risk + verified disruption: auto-initiate and fast-track payout
+- Medium spoof-risk: place in pending review, request passive re-verification, and preserve claim priority
+- High spoof-risk or coordinated ring indicators: hold payout, escalate to fraud review, and link to cluster investigation

+#### Fairness safeguards for genuine workers
+- Never reject solely because of one missing signal, such as a temporary network drop
+- Use fallback evidence, such as prior route continuity, device history, and zone-level event verification
+- Give the worker a simple explanation that the claim is under verification due to unusual signal mismatch
+- Allow lightweight in-app confirmation steps instead of forcing heavy documentation for every flagged case
+- Maintain SLA-based review queues so honest workers are not trapped in indefinite manual review

+#### Worker-friendly re-verification examples
+- Passive re-check of device/session continuity
+- Short in-app presence confirmation when connectivity returns
+- Recent route/activity replay from already captured telemetry
+- Admin-assisted review only when automated confidence remains low

+This preserves trust: genuine workers still get fast support during real disruptions, while bad actors face progressively stronger scrutiny.

+### Architectural direction

+1. Trigger engine detects disruption eligibility by zone
+2. Anti-spoofing engine computes context-integrity and fraud-risk scores
+3. Ring detection checks for coordinated anomalies across workers/devices/networks
+4. Decision layer classifies claims into auto-approve, review, or hold
+5. Human review is reserved for ambiguous or adversarial cases, not normal claims

 ## Known Constraints And Notes

 - This is a hackathon repository, so some areas mix polished flows with prototype shortcuts.